mcmalfaro140/ccc_dashboard_api/README.md

 If you choose to hard core the values, take a look at the application.properties.sample and GlobalVariables.java in order to see a sample.

 Once all enviroment variable are added, you can go to the project directory on the cmd and run "mvn package".
-This will create a JAR file that can be deploy to a server.
+This will create a folder in which a JAR file can be found to deploy the backend to a server.